d-trecker/just-noise/README.md

     "handlebars": "^4.7.3",
     "mysql2": "^2.1.0",
     "nodemon": "^2.0.7",
-    "sequelize": "^5.22.4"</em> from the command line to initialize a new Node.js package.
+    "sequelize": "^5.22.4"</em> Or npm install from the command line.

   # Usage
   ​  As a music blogger, I want to be able to quickly update my followers when I find new music.